janwilmans/proposals/pXXXXR0_guarded_objects.md

 # pXXXXR0

-guarded objects - express the combination of a class and its locking mechanism
+guarded objects - make the relationship of class and its locking mechanism explicitly expressable

 Draft for Proposal, 6 September 2024